 Alas.
 The trip coincided with someone’s birthday, as I said, and it was her decision that we should go somewhere else for lunch.
 For her favourite Singapore lunch.
 So Universal Studios didn’t get as thoroughly explored as I might have liked.
 But I can recommend it.

-The rest of the day involved not-shopping and afternoon tea in a pace with a multi-page tea menu (and an accompanying large glossy book to explain what it is you’re drinking).
+The rest of the day involved not-shopping and afternoon tea in a place with a multi-page tea menu (and an accompanying large glossy book to explain what it is you’re drinking).

 And then …